christophergarthwood/appdevstig_docs/Template_001_ProjectDocumentation_Standards.md

 + [Design Document Standard](#design_document_standard)

 + [Deployment Standard](#deployment_standard)
- - Primary - Ansible / Puppet
- - Secondary - Documented

 + [Delivery Standard](#delivery_standard)

 + [Threat Modeling Standard](#threat_modeling_standard)

 + [Logging Standard](#logging_standard)
-  - STIG compliant.
-  - Documented and CM'd.

 + [Tracking System Standard](#tracking_system_standard)
-  - APSC-DV-003190, Flaws found during a code review must be tracked in a defect tracking system and utilize configuration management.

 + [Test Plan Standard](#test_plan_standard)
-  - Documented and CM'd.
-  - Must include some portion of vulnerability scans.
-  - APSC-DV-003130, Prior to each release of the application, updates to system, or applying patches; tests plans and procedures must be created and executed.
-  - APSC-DV-003150, At least one tester must be designated to test for security flaws in addition to functional testing.
-  - APSC-DV-003160, Test procedures must be created and at least annually executed to ensure system initialization, shutdown, and aborts are configured to verify the system remains in a secure state.
-  - APSC-DV-003400, The Program Manager must verify all levels of program management, designers, developers, and testers receive annual security training pertaining to their job function.
-  - APSC-DV-003180, Code coverage statistics must be maintained for each release of the application.
-  - ASPC-DV-001995,Application must not be vulnerable to race conditions, test by code review or static code analysis.
-  - ASPC-DV-002400,Restrict ability to launch DoS attacks, use code review, penetration or vulnerability testing for results that indicate attempts to DoS the application or use the application in DoS.
-  - ASPC-DV-002500, Protect from CSRF vulnerabilities, review code review reports and the vulnerability assessment scans, test plan / configuration should attempt CSRF attack with results saved.
-  - ASPC-DV-002590, Application must not be vulnerable to overflow attacks.A code review, static code analysis or active vulnerability or fuzz testing are methods used to identify overflows within application code. |A code review, static code analysis or active vulnerability or fuzz testing are methods used to identify overflows within application code.
-  - ASPC-DV-002930, The ISSO must ensure active vulnerability testing is performed.The ISSO must ensure active vulnerability testing is performed.
-It is imperative that automated scanning tools are configured properly to ensure that all of the application components that can be tested are tested.
-In the case of web applications, some of the application code base may be accessible on the website and could potentially be corrected by a knowledgeable system administrator.
-Active testing is different from code review testing in that active testing does not require access to the application source code base.
-A code review requires complete code base access and is normally performed by the development team.
-  - APSC-DV-001460, An application vulnerability assessment must be conducted.
-  - APSC-DV-002310, The application must fail to a secure state if system initialization fails, shutdown fails, or aborts fail.
-This should be part of the test plan.
-  - APSC-DV-002485, The application must not store sensitive information in hidden fields.
-Request most recent code review and vulnerability scan results.
-Review test configuration to ensure testing for hidden fields was conducted.
-Review test results for incidents of hidden data fields.
-  - APSC-DV-002510, The application must protect from command injection... test for command injection.
-  - APSC-DV-002520, The application must protect from canonical representation vulnerabilities.
-You must test your application with your supported browsers to determine if they pass in fully encoded double byte characters safely.
-  - APSC-DV-002530, The application must validate all input, Comprehensive application security testing and code reviews are required to ensure the application is not vulnerable to input validation vulnerabilities.
-  - APSC-DV-002540, The application must not be vulnerable to SQL Injection.
-Request the latest vulnerability scan test results.
-Verify the scan configuration is configured to test for SQL injection flaws.
-Review the scan results to determine if any SQL injection flaws were detected during application testing.
-  - APSC-DV-002550, The application must not be vulnerable to XML-oriented attacks.
-Review the latest application vulnerability assessment and verify the scan was configured to test for XML-related vulnerabilities and security issues.
-  - APSC-DV-002560, The application must not be subject to input handling vulnerabilities.
-If the vulnerability scan is not configured to test for input validation vulnerabilities if the most recent scan results show that high risk input validation vulnerabilities exist and a documented risk acceptance from the ISSO is not available, or if the scan results do not exist, this is a finding.
-  - APSC-DV-002590, A code review, static code analysis or active vulnerability or fuzz testing are methods used to identify overflows within application code.
-  - APSC-DV-002870, Unsigned Category 1A mobile code must not be used in the application in accordance with DoD policy.
-Next, test the application.
-This testing should include functional testing from all major components of the application.
-  - APSC-DV-003235, The application must not be subject to error handling vulnerabilities.
-Check test results for identified error handling vulnerabilities within the application.
-  - APSC-DV-002250, Applications must use system-generated session identifiers that protect against session fixation.
-Application session testing is required in order to verify this requirement.
-  - APSC-DV-002280, The application must not re-use or recycle session IDs.
-Application session testing is required in order to verify this requirement.
-  - APSC-DV-002930, The ISSO must ensure active vulnerability testing is performed.
-Ask the application representative to provide vulnerability test procedures and vulnerability test results.

 + [Software Development Lifecycle (SDLC) Standard](#sdlc_standard)
-  - APSC-DV-003400, The Program Manager must verify all levels of program management, designers, developers, and testers receive annual security training pertaining to their job function.

 + [Communication Standard](#communication_standard)
 Communication Standards
-  - Cover location, tempo, mechanism, any rules
-  - Team meetings
-  - Technical meetings
-  - Customer technical meetings
-  - Customer formal meetings
-  - Government admin messages
-  - CTG 80.7 community messages (ALL), downtime, etc.

 <a name="documentation_explained"/>